deadlydog/deadlydog.github.io/_posts/2020-11-08-Customize-git-config-based-on-the-repository-path.md

 ---

 Like many people, I use my laptop for both personal and work projects.
-One thing I noticed a while back was that the commits to my work git repos were using my personal username, `deadlydog`, and email address.
+One thing I noticed a while back was that the commits to my work Git repos were using my personal username, `deadlydog`, and email address.
 That doesn't look very professional, so I got excited when I saw [this tweet from Immo Landwerth](https://twitter.com/terrajobst/status/1324481475652190208) about how he solved the problem.

-His solution was to run a custom command in every git repo that would add the appropriate variables to the repo's git config.
+His solution was to run a custom command in every Git repo that would add the appropriate variables to the repo's Git config.
 While that works, it's recurring manual work that I wanted to avoid.
-Fortunately, awesome community members replied to his tweet saying that git conditional includes could be used instead, so I investigated it, and that's what I'm going to show here.
+Fortunately, awesome community members replied to his tweet saying that Git conditional includes could be used instead, so I investigated it, and that's what I'm going to show here.

-## Using git includes
+## Using Git includes

-Essentially [git includes](https://git-scm.com/docs/git-config#_includes) allow you to reference another file from your `.gitconfig` file.
+Essentially [Git includes](https://git-scm.com/docs/git-config#_includes) allow you to reference another file from your `.gitconfig` file.
 When you do this, it acts as if whatever text is in the included file was present in the .gitconfig file.

 So if your [global .gitconfig file](https://git-scm.com/docs/git-config#FILES) contained the text: